 It’s quite possible that “programming” the new network could happen using tools like these - policy-driven software or workflow engines that support designed policies by network engineers, and the consumption of those policies by everyone else.
 However, this method has a pretty big caveat - you’re still on the hook for the vendors to get you the functionality you need.

-2. Full-Blown Development
+2. Full-Blown Development Link to heading

 On the complete other side of the spectrum, you have projects like OpenDaylight.
 These projects have a lot of promise, and for a list of reasons way too long for this post.
 Suffice it to say that ODL’s open source roots, the extremely passionate (you have no idea) community that is building it, and the modular nature of the project that allows you to choose what tools are appropriate for your environment.
 The business logic that you put into place doesn’t need to change when these nerd-knobs change either.
 That’s the beauty of the abstraction the ODL framework provides.